farewellghostgirl/ompi/README.md

 # ompi
-OpenMPI v4.1.7 header bindings for D (to be submited to Deimos)
+OpenMPI+OPAL v4.1.7 header bindings for D (to be submited to Deimos)

 ## Description
 Currently, I'm trying to interface OpenMPI header and types with D for my own purposes.
 This is extremely barebones (and nonfunctional!) for the moment.
-I also need to write an alternative to autoconf.
+I also need to write an alternative to autoconf, and port OPAL and ORTE.

 ## Status